 The hotel quality checklist assigns weightings to each of the KPI category answers.
 Different answers are categorised into different quality bands, e.g. 4 to 5 stars KPIs, 3 to 5 stars KPIs.
-Where some answers do not contribute to the hotel quality checklist, these have been labelled "No contribution", see Table B.1.
+Where some answers do not contribute to the hotel quality checklist, these have been labelled "No contribution", see Table B.1(a) and Table B.1(b).